andreasphil/unbuild/README.md

 - **Type checking:** `// @ts-check` or a [`jsconfig.json`](./jsconfig.json) in combination with JSDoc comments can do basic type checking.
 To learn more: [TypeScript, Minus TypeScript on CSS-Tricks](https://css-tricks.com/typescript-minus-typescript/).

 - **Deployment:** No `node_modules` or build process means you can literally just drop your project folder on any static file server that has an IP, and your app is ready.
-I like [Netlify Drop](http://app.netlify.com/drop).

-- **Testting:** If you want to add unit tests, you can use [Node's](https://nodejs.org/api/test.html) or [Deno's](https://docs.deno.com/runtime/manual/basics/testing/) built-in test runners for lightweight testing that doesn't require any additional setup or dependencies (beyond Node or Deno itself).
+- **Testing:** If you want to add unit tests, you can use [Node's](https://nodejs.org/api/test.html) or [Deno's](https://docs.deno.com/runtime/manual/basics/testing/) built-in test runners for lightweight testing that doesn't require any additional setup or dependencies (beyond Node or Deno itself).

+## Deployment

+Deployment should work out of the box when linking the repository to a project on [Netlify](https://netlify.com).